MicroStation Text Styles in FME

 • Text Size: 38

-This method uses another DGNStyler also but different from Method 2 we are going to assign the Text Style ID.
+Method 3: This method uses another DGNStyler but is different from Method 2 we will assign the Text Style ID.
 Add another DGNStyler to the canvas and connect it to the RESIDENTIAL output port on the TestFilter.
-In the DGNStyler_2 parameters set the following parameters
+In the DGNStyler_2 parameters, set the following parameters

 • Text Style ID: 3

 Right-click on the canvas and choose Insert Writer Feature Type.
-Name the Feature Type StreetNames.
-Connect the AttributeCreator, DGNStyler_COLLECTOR and DGNStyler_RESIDENTAL to the Writer Feature Type.
+In the parameters, set the Level Name to StreetNames.
+Connect the AttributeCreator, DGNStyler_COLLECTOR, and DGNStyler_RESIDENTAL to the Writer Feature Type.

 Add a DGNStyler to the canvas and connect it to the ParkPolygons_small reader feature type.

-For more information on the DGNStyler please see this link.
+For more information on the DGNStyler, please see the documentation.

-Next, add a DGN Writer (V8) Feature Type and connect the DGNStyled output port to the DGN Writer.
-Specify the destination of the DGN file and ensure it has the same name (VancouverStreets) as the DGN file created in the DGN Writer that we created in the previous step.
+Next, add another DGN Writer (V8) Feature Type and connect the DGNStyled output port to the DGN writer.
+Specify the destination of the DGN file and ensure it has the same name (VancouverStreets) as the DGN file created in the DGN writer that we created in the previous step.

-Add a StringCaseChanger and connect it to the CenterPointReplacer, this changes the case of text attributes to uppercase, lowercase, Title case, or Full Title Case.
+Add a StringCaseChanger and connect it to the CenterPointReplacer.
+This changes the case of text attributes to uppercase, lowercase, Title, or Full Title.
 Select NAME as the Attribute and choose Full Title Case as the Case Change.

-To filter out any Parks that do not have a name, we need to use a Tester transformer.
+We need to use a Tester transformer to filter out the parks without a name.
 Add a Tester to the canvas and connect it to the StringCaseChanger.
-Set the Logic to NOT, the Left Value will be the NAME attribute, Operator will be Attribute is Missing meaning if there is no name the attribute will exit through the failed port.
+Set the Logic to NOT.
+The Left Value will be the NAME attribute, and the Operator will be Attribute is Missing, meaning if there is no name, the attribute will exit through the failed port.

 For park polygons, labels are created by replacing polygon center points with texts using a LabelPointReplacer transformer.
 Once again, text style can be set by a DGNStyler transformer’s Text Style ID parameter.

 Add a DGNStyler to the canvas and connect it to the LabelPointReplacer.
-The DGNStyler will require a little bit of experimentation to try and find the desired font.
-Open the Parameters and click the Color checkbox set Color By level to No and Color type to Color Index.
+The DGNStyler will require some experimentation to find the desired font.
+Open the Parameters and click the Color checkbox.
+Set the Color By level to No and the Color type to Color Index.
 Click the checkbox for Text and set the Text Style ID to 4.

 How to find out igds_textstyle_id or igds_font values